MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 <p align="center"><img width="830" alt="Screenshot 2022-04-03 134003" src="https://user-images.githubusercontent.com/72515939/161431087-8fadbe79-bdc6-49fc-8721-eb149db7ede0.png"></p>

-<p align="justify">OpenCore is what we refer to as a boot-loader and also as chain-loader at the same time; it is a complex piece of software that we use to prepare our systems for MacOS, specifically by injecting new data for MacOS such as SMBIOS, ACPI tables, and kexts.</p>
+<p align="justify">OpenCore is what we refer to as a boot-loader and also a chain-loader at the same time; it is a complex piece of software that we use to prepare our systems for MacOS, specifically by injecting new data for MacOS such as SMBIOS, ACPI tables, and kexts.</p>

 <br>